mohitpai/journey-optimizer.en/help/using/building-journeys/reaction-events.md

 You can also use this mechanism to perform an action when there is no reaction to your messages.
 To do this, create a second path parallel to the reaction activity and add a wait activity.
 If there is no reaction during the period defined in the wait activity, the second path will be chosen.
 You can choose to send, for example, a follow-up message.

-Note that you can only use a reaction activity in the canvas if there is a channel action activity before (Email, push, SMS).
+Note that you can only use a reaction activity in the canvas if there is a channel action activity before (Email and push).

 See [About action activities](../building-journeys/about-journey-activities.md#action-activities).